Umberto-Paroli/helsinki-data-challenge-2026-project1/README.md

     base_dir: ./runs_unknown/[N] #if desired
 ```

-When the configuration files are ready we can run the two stage of the process in sequence:
+When the configuration files are ready we can run the three stage of the process in sequence:
 ```bash
 python ./run_unknown_object.py
 ```

-We can also manyally call each steps, but doing so requires to specify the checkpoint for the refinement step in the configuration files
+We can also manually call each script, but doing so requires to specify the checkpoint for the refinement step in the configuration files
 ```bash
 python main_convex.py ./config_calibrate_unknown.yaml
 python main_convex.py ./config_convex_unknown.yaml